christoforos-nikolaou/MolBioMedClass/README.md

    - Problems that deal with serial data
    - Problems that require/allow modeling

-* We will use a hands on approach to see how we can start using R to describe problems, analyze them numerically and interpret the results.
-* We will use [this file](https://github.com/christoforos-nikolaou/MolBioMedClass/blob/master/RMarkdown/R_practical.rmd), which will be dynamically updated in class.
-* For today we will be also needing [this data file](https://github.com/christoforos-nikolaou/MolBioMedClass/blob/master/RMarkdown/bballshots.txt)
 * At a second level we will discuss the basic concepts of computation.
 In particular how we will:

    - Use flowcharts and pseudocode to describe a computational pipeline